Busquets to rejoin Spain squad for Euro 2020 after testing negative for coronavirus

 Sergio Busquets is available to join the Spain squad at Euro 2020 after he tested negative for coronavirus, having missed their opening game of the tournament.

-The Spanish captain and Barcelona midfielder was ruled out of their opening 0-0 draw with Sweden having tested positive for Covid-19.
+The Spain captain and Barcelona midfielder was ruled out of their opening 0-0 draw with Sweden having tested positive for Covid-19.

-However Busquets is now free to rejoin his team-mates, the Spanish FA have said, and could feature in their next group game against Poland on Saturday.
+However, Busquets is now free to rejoin his team-mates, the Spanish FA has said, and could feature in the next group game against Poland on Saturday.

 Editors' Picks